wotakumoe/wotaku/docs/guides/music/echo.md

 - Click :material-symbols-stream-rounded: **Extension** icon and select a music streaming extension.
 - Depending on the extension:
   - It can show and play songs without login (e.g., YouTube Music).
-  - It may show playlists and songs but cannot play any tracks (e.g., Spotify).
+  - It may show playlists and songs but cannot play any tracks without login (e.g., Spotify).
   - It may not show anything without login (e.g., Deezer).

 ::: info Unified Extension